revou-fsse-feb25/milestone-1-egaherawati10/README.md

 ## Overview

 This is an overview and documentation of a website that tells the visitors about me and my journey as software engineer.
-Feel free to reached me out for inquiries or collaboration projects.

 ## Features